pairinteraction/pairinteraction/README.md

 pip install --only-binary pairinteraction --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ pairinteraction
 ```

-You can use the pairinteraction software [as a Python library][tutorial-link], or you can launch the graphical user interface from the command line:
+You can use the pairinteraction software [as a Python library][tutorial-link], or you can launch its graphical user interface from the command line:

 ```bash
 pairinteraction gui